mwhicks1/mhicks-www/content/publication/_index.md

 ---
-title: Talks that Last
+title: Publications
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  This is a list of academic publications, papers, and research work.
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true